 Can I still travel to Thailand?

 If you are willing to jump through the hoops of getting a Covid-era tourist visa, which include a pre-flight medical examination, a pre-flight Covid test and other minutia, you can theoretically enter Thailand now.
-Note that travelers will be required to submit to a 15-day quarantine, at their expense, with no exceptions.
+Note that travelers will be required to submit to a 15-day quarantine, at their expense, with no exceptions as of April 2021.
 Mai sabaay!

 The Status of Thailand’s Border Closure

 At the time of publication, the Thailand travel ban has finally been relaxed, at least minimally.
 Foreigners are no longer banned from entering Thailand, although the process of getting in is quite arduous indeed.
-Tourists can now enter if they meet certain criteria, as has been the case English teachers and certain medical tourists since the summer.
-All travelers must jump through many bureaucratic hoops before departing their countries, then spend 15 days in hotel quarantine upon arrival in Thailand.
+Tourists can now enter if they meet certain criteria, as has been the case English teachers and certain medical tourists since the summer of 2020.
+All travelers must jump through many bureaucratic hoops before departing their countries, then spend as long as 15 days in hotel quarantine upon arrival in Thailand.

 Where to Go in Thailand in 2021